gabrieljreed/iORA/README.md

 # iORA

 For many students, the cost and process of obtaining a physical model kit set causes delays in student use or completely impedes its use.
 Therefore, a free, instant access, easy to use and highly interactive qualitative/quantitative virtual model to visualize static structures, transition states, reactive intermediates, and entire reaction pathways is highly desirable.
 While there are websites and older programs that offer animations of organic reactions, they are generally hard to find, and are either significantly outdated, have compatibility issues with browsers and platforms, or do not have both qualitative and quantitative information.
 Also, most animations found on the web or in older programs are typically not generated from quantum-mechanical calculations or simulations.

-Therefore, our goal is to develop a free, easily downloadable, easy to use, high image quality, highly interactive smartphone application that provides 3D visualization of chemical reactions based on quantum- mechanical simulations (see Fig. I).
+Our goal is to develop a free, easily downloadable, easy to use, high image quality, highly interactive smartphone application that provides 3D visualization of chemical reactions based on quantum- mechanical simulations (see Fig. I).
 While there are a few chemistry smartphone applications that can be used to visualize organic compounds, such as WebMO, AR VR Molecules, or iSpartan, they are generally cost prohibitive (often because of in-app purchases) and do not provide chemical reaction information.

 ### Progress